QMCSoftware/LDData/formats.md

 All the point sets that we consider have the form

-$$P_n = \{\bm u_i \in [0,1)^s,\; i=0,\dots,n-1\}$$
+$$P_n = \{\boldsymbol{u}_i \in [0,1)^s,\; i=0,\dots,n-1\}$$

 where $n$ is the number of points and $s$ is the number of dimensions.
 The dimension $j$ goes from 1 to $s$ and there are $n$ points enumerated by $i$ going from 0 to $n-1$.
 (In computer code, $j$ usually starts at 0, whereas in math papers, it starts at 1; one must be careful about this discrepancy.)
 The .txt files that contain the parameters have one line per dimension, preceded by a few lines that contain general parameters, such as $s$, $n$, etc. We shall call these lines the *header* of the file.
 In the header, additional lines that start with `#` can be used for comments and descriptions;  these lines are totally optional and should be just skipped by the program that reads the file.
-Anything that starts with `\#` on any given line in the header should also be skipped.
+Anything that starts with `#` on any given line in the header should also be skipped.
 All these comments are only for human readers to better see what is in the file, they are not for the computer[^1].
 One exception: the first line of the file must be a comment that contains the keyword for the file type; for example `dnet` for a digital net.
 The number of dimensions (number of lines after the header) can be much larger than what we usually need; it suffices to use the number of rows that are needed.

 [^1]: Comments are now allowed only in the header lines, not in the $s$ lines that follow.
 This makes more sense.